 The formation of Health GAP in early 1999 was the U.S.-based activist response to the international call for global social action.

-Health GAP was formed in early 1999 by Dr. Alan Berkman, a veteran civil rights activist and clinician in New York City, who brought together fair trade lawyers and economists, progressive clinicians, such as Dr. David Hoos, human rights activists, international health and development advocates, and direct action-oriented AIDS activists such as Eric Sawyer, John Riley, Bob Lederer, Paul Davis, Asia Russell and Sharonann Lynch, willing to confront U.S. government trade policies and the drug lobby.
+Health GAP was founded in early 1999 by Dr. Alan Berkman, a veteran civil rights activist and clinician in New York City, who brought together fair trade lawyers and economists, progressive clinicians, such as Dr. David Hoos, human rights activists, international health and development advocates, and direct action-oriented AIDS activists such as Eric Sawyer, John Riley, Bob Lederer, Paul Davis, Asia Russell and Sharonann Lynch, willing to confront U.S. government trade policies and the drug lobby.
 Individuals from groups and institutions including the Columbia Mailman School of Public Health, ACT UP New York, ACT UP Philadelphia, Doctors without Borders, The Consumer Project on Technology, Essential Action, AIDS Treatment News, Mobilization Against AIDS International, the International Gay and Lesbian Human Rights Commission, Search for a Cure, Fed Up Queers and others interested in forging a U.S.-based action-oriented strategy toward reducing barriers to equitable global access to treatment and care were initial founders of Health GAP.
 Together, and in dialogue with activists from the South, this group forged the basis of a new synergistic strategy toward the global epidemic rooted in ideals of the human right to life and health, and committed to social mobilization as key to confronting the epidemic.
 Health GAP's specific contribution to the global treatment access movement were identified as:

 - educating others and building a broad-based social mobilization effort in the U.S. to challenge obstructionist U.S. policies of the U.S. government in particular,